 Use of Force Reports

-The Office of Civil Rights and Public Trust (“OCRPT”) is charged with investigating law enforcement officer involved shootings for the Department of Justice.
-The OCRPT’s investigation serves a specific but limited purpose – to determine whether a law enforcement officer’s use of force constitutes a criminal act.
-The OCRPT does not establish or enforce internal police policies concerning the proper use of force by law enforcement officers.
+The Division of Civil Rights and Public Trust (“DCRPT”) is charged with investigating law enforcement officer involved shootings for the Department of Justice.
+DCRPT’s investigation serves a specific but limited purpose – to determine whether a law enforcement officer’s use of force constitutes a criminal act.
+DCRPT does not establish or enforce internal police policies concerning the proper use of force by law enforcement officers.
 Law enforcement agencies are responsible for establishing and enforcing guidelines for the use of force by their officers and for determining whether an officer’s actions were consistent with such guidelines in a given case.